alexeevit/psystem/README.md

 For now we have web interface at: /admin (use seeds or create an instance of Admin)

+## Demo

+The demo instance is deployed on heroku: [psystem-dev.herokuapp.com](https://psystem-dev.herokuapp.com/)

 ## Quick setup

 We have a script for quick local deployment.